Message from the Superintendent

 Student Success & Community Value

 I am entering my fourth year as the superintendent of Bulloch County Schools, and I am excited for what our community, administrators and teacher leaders are accomplishing.
 For the first time in the school system’s history, we have alignment of our district’s overall strategic plan, our schools’ improvement plans, and each Central Office department’s plans.
 We are all on the same page from the Board room to the classroom.
-This is critical as we become a Strategic Waiver System and enter into a new academic performance contract with the Georgia Department of Education.
+This is critical as we become a Strategic Waiver School System and enter into a new academic performance contract with the Georgia Department of Education.

 College & Career Readiness

-We are focused on finding the best workforce development model to match community assets with k-12 instruction.
+We are focused on finding the best academic and workforce development model to match community assets with k-12 instruction.
 We are doing this through the Pathways to Prosperity Network (P2P).
 As one of only two communities selected by the state to work with the Harvard Graduate School of Education and Jobs for the Future’s P2P program, we are evaluating our academic and career offerings and listening to local businesses, industry and post-secondary institutions.
 This is helping us develop community-driven, systems-type solutions that will help re-engineer our K-12 education experiences for students, experiences that allow every student to have opportunities based upon their interests and abilities.

 Stakeholder & Community Support